Chicago, Burlington and Quincy Railroad: 1945–1970

-Beginning in the summer of 1955, the CB&Q hosted a series of occasional steam excursion trains, which would mostly be sponsored by railfan clubs, such as the Illinois Railroad Club.
-The CB&Q's president at the time, Harry C. Murphy, was a steam fan who recognized the popularity in steam locomotives, and he authorized additional steam excursion trains to take place on the railroad throughout the late 1950s and early 1960s.
-Twenty-one steam locomotives of varying classes took part in the CB&Q's new steam excursion program, but by 1961, only two of them remained operational: 2-8-2 No. 4960 and 4-8-4 No. 5632.
-By 1962, the CB&Q's passenger department began sponsoring the excursion runs by offering ticket discounts to paying customers.
-For the next two years, the CB&Q would host several school trains for school students.
-By 1964, steam excursion operations on the railroad had dwindled, in the wake of rising operation and maintenance costs and a loss of experienced steam locomotive mechanics; the only factors that kept the CB&Q's steam program going were public demand and Harry Murphy's passion for steam.

-On July 1, 1965, Harry Murphy retired from the CB&Q, and former Frisco Railway president Louis W. Menk took over as president and CEO.
-During his presidency, Louis Menk explored ways to reduce costs for the CB&Q's passenger operations, and in doing so, he ordered the CB&Q's steam excursion program to be shut down by August 1, 1966.
-Despite a subsequent public outcry and protest over the program’s cancellation, the No. 4960 locomotive pulled the railroad's final excursion train on July 17.
+On July 1, 1965, Harry Murphy retired from his position as president of the CB&Q (he remained on the railroad as a director until October), and former Frisco Railway president Louis W. Menk took over as president and CEO.
+During his presidency, Louis Menk explored ways to reduce costs for the CB&Q's passenger operations and to reshape the road's freight operations.
+Passenger service was markedly reduced, as people had shifted to using private automobiles for transportation.
+In late 1966, Louis Menk became president of the Northern Pacific, leaving William John Quinn in charge of the CB&Q.

-As the financial situation of American railroading continued to decline throughout the 1960s, forcing restructuring across the country, the CB&Q merged with the Great Northern, Northern Pacific, and the Spokane, Portland and Seattle (SP&S) railroads on March 2, 1970, to form the Burlington Northern Railroad (BN), with Louis Menk serving as the company’s first president, chairman, and CEO (twenty-six years later, the BN and Santa Fe Railroads merged to become the Burlington Northern and Santa Fe Railway (BNSF)).
-Passenger service was markedly reduced, as people had shifted to using private automobiles for many trips.
+As the financial situation of American railroading continued to decline throughout the 1960s, forcing restructuring across the country, the CB&Q merged with the Great Northern, Northern Pacific, and the Spokane, Portland and Seattle (SP&S) railroads on March 2, 1970, to form the Burlington Northern Railroad (BN), with Louis Menk serving as the company's first president and CEO (twenty-six years later, the BN and Santa Fe Railroads merged to become the Burlington Northern and Santa Fe Railway (BNSF)).
 Most passenger operations would be assumed in 1971 by Amtrak.

+Steam program

+Beginning in the summer of 1955, the CB&Q hosted a series of occasional steam excursion trains per request of railfan clubs, such as the Illinois Railroad Club.
+Harry C. Murphy was a steam fan who recognized the popularity in steam locomotives, and he authorized additional steam excursion trains to take place on the railroad throughout the late 1950s and early 1960s.
+Twenty-one steam locomotives of varying classes took part in the CB&Q's new steam excursion program, only two of which remained operational by 1961: 2-8-2 No. 4960 and 4-8-4 No. 5632.
+In 1962, the CB&Q's passenger department began sponsoring the excursion runs by offering ticket discounts to paying customers, and the Burlington began to host several school trains for school students.

+In 1964, steam excursion operations on the railroad had dwindled, in the wake of rising operation and maintenance costs and a loss of experienced steam locomotive mechanics; the only factors that kept the CB&Q's steam program going were public demand and Harry Murphy's passion for steam.
+In the process of reducing operating costs for the railroad, Harry Murphy's successor, Louis Menk, ordered for the CB&Q's steam excursion program to be shut down by August 1, 1966.
+Despite a subsequent public outcry and protest over the program's cancellation, the No. 4960 locomotive pulled the railroad's final excursion train on July 17.